LocalJoost/LocalJoost.github.io/_posts/2021-07-28-Rounded-corners-in-MRTK-UI.markdown

 ## Why not an editor script?

 It would be also possible to create an *editor* script for this that makes the change permanent.
 There are advantages to this, as well as disadvantages.
 It's easier to configure a behaviour, and make that configuration stick.
 Also, the stuff in the scene just stays stock MRTK.
 That is also it's main *dis*advantage: no design time view of the final result - and of course, a bit of a performance penalty at the start.
-I took what I thought to be an easy and quick fix, that does nothing permanent to MRKT components.
+I took what I thought to be an easy and quick fix, that does nothing permanent to MRTK components.

 ## Concluding words